- Legal Home

 Google Fiber’s subscribers may attach any device of their choice to the Google Fiber Internet service that is compatible with the Google Fiber network (i.e., supports IPv4 and/or IPv6 via Ethernet or Wi-Fi technologies), does not violate the Google Fiber Terms of Service, and does not cause harm to the network, other users, or the provision of Internet access service.
 The performance a user experiences may vary depending on the capability and configuration of devices being used on the service.

-Google Fiber provides each of its subscribers a Network Box, which includes built-in Wi-Fi and a gigabit firewall.
-Additionally, Google Fiber provides to all Gigabit + TV subscribers a TV Box, which includes a Wi-Fi access point.
+Google Fiber may provide each of its subscribers a Network Box, which includes built-in Wi-Fi and a firewall.
 Google Fiber highly recommends the use of encryption with Wi-Fi.
-Encryption will help prevent unauthorized users from accessing a subscriber's home network.
+Encryption will help prevent unauthorized users from accessing a subscriber's business network.

 Google Fiber subscribers are responsible for activity that occurs over their connections, including unlawful use by third parties.
 While Wi-Fi encryption does not encrypt traffic that a subscriber sends over the Internet, it does provide encryption for the Wi-Fi portion of the communications path between the subscriber’s wireless device and the subscriber’s Wi-Fi-enabled Network Box and/or TV Box.
 In the Help Center, Google Fiber provides step-by-step instructions for activating the encryption setting.